gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX.IO/README.md

 ### PathsAreEquivalent(string a, string b)

-Determines whether given paths are equivalent.
+Determines whether the given paths are equivalent.
 If they point to the same file system entry then the method returns `true`; otherwise, `false`.

 The problem this method solves is caused by the fact that a file path can be specified in multiple forms:
 - `Test.txt` (relative path)